josephgarnier/article-obsidian-guide-about-modular-js/guide_to_develop_and_execute_modular_javascript_in_obsidian.md

     }
     ```

+    **Note :** The file `types.d.ts` for `custom-js` has to be download from the repository of CustomJS from [this link](https://github.com/saml-dev/obsidian-custom-js/blob/master/types.d.ts).

-5. In the `obsidian` variable, check that the path points to the type definition in the Obsidian NodeJS package.
+6. In the `obsidian` variable, check that the path points to the type definition in the Obsidian NodeJS package.

 You should now have auto-completion when developing scripts.
 In the rest of the guide, we'll be coming back to modify this file to add our scripts in order to have auto-completion on our own classes.